spacemaze/cppl/levitation/Levitation.md

 ## Basic concepts
 Levitation Packages is a replacement for _C/C++_ `#include` directives.
-In _C++ Levitation_ mode the latter is still supported, and user can include some files.
+In _C++ Levitation_ mode the latter is still supported, but only as landing pad for legacy C++ code.

-Whenever user does it, current package and all dependent packages will include whatever `#include` directive refers to.

 ## Simplest things